Best Non-Toxic Bug Spray Guide

 Picaridin

-First, a 2018 comparative review of DEET and picaridin mosquito repellency found no significant difference in performance after considering more than 140 field and laboratory studies.
+First, a 2018 comparative review of DEET and picaridin mosquito repellency showed no significant difference in performance after considering more than 140 field and laboratory studies.

-In contrast to DEET, picaridin has very low inhalation toxicity, is not known to irritate skin, and does not have a pungent odor (source).
-Plus, it evaporates from the skin more slowly than DEET or IR3535 and may repel bugs for longer periods.
+In contrast to DEET, picaridin has very low inhalation toxicity, is not known to cause skin irritation, and does not have a pungent odor (source).
+Plus, it evaporates from the skin more slowly than DEET or IR3535 and may repel bugs for longer periods of time.

 A review of reports to the National Poison Data System between 2000 and 2015 found that unintentional ingestion of picaridin-containing insect repellents was associated only with minor toxicity that was managed outside of a health-care facility.
 In addition, picaridin does not carry the same neurotoxicity concerns as DEET.